MoonMoon1919/mayi-cli/CONTRIBUTING.md

 Look for documentation that is unclear, incomplete, or outdated.

-Update the appropriate file in the [docs folder](./docs) since we're using doyoucompute to generate it's own documents
+Update the appropriate file in the [docs folder](./docs) since we're using [doyoucompute](https://github.com/MoonMoon1919/doyoucompute) to generate executable documentation.

 ## License